carpentries-incubator/reproducible-publications-quarto/_episodes/08-code-chunks.md

 keypoints:
 - "Learn how to externally source code `source()`"
 - "Learn how to modularize your code to make it more reproducible"
-- "There are options for changing the working directory of your `.rmd` document with package `rprojroot`
+- "There are options for changing the working directory of your `.rmd` document with package `rprojroot`"
 - "Use a chunk at the beginning of your document to load libraries and data globally to make your document more effiecient."
 ---
 # *UNDER DEVELOPMENT*